 Again, the disk image must have the extension .dmg, .dsk, .iso, or .toast.
 If you drop an image with any other extension, then Mac OS 9 will try to copy the disk image file to its hard disk, which is not what you are trying to do.
 What you are trying to do is mount the image as a disk for use in the system.

-To add or replace a disk image with the System761 system: Two methods are possible.
-Either hold down the Option key when starting the application and follow the prompts; or, if you only want to mount a disk image temporarily, create a folder on your home folder named "System761 Disks" (without the quotation marks).
-Drag into that folder the disk images that you want to mount in System761, and launch the System761 app.
+To add or replace a disk image with the System761 or MacOS8 system: Two methods are possible.
+Either hold down the Option key when starting the application and follow the prompts; or, if you only want to mount a disk image temporarily, create a folder in your home folder named either "System761 Disks" or "MacOS8 Disks" (without the quotation marks).
+Drag into that folder the disk images that you want to mount in System761 or MacOS8, and launch the System761 or MacOS8 app.
 When you no longer want to mount those disks, move them out of the folder or delete or move the whole folder.

 Other customization options will be described if you ask for them.